buildtesters/buildtest/docs/module_operation.rst

 buildtest will attempt to run ``module load`` against each module to verify modules are working properly.

-You may specify multiple module trees using ``BUILDTEST_MODULEPATH`` for testing ``buildtest module --module-load-test`` but you may run into module clashing if you have two or more occurrence of module file in two or more trees.
-In that case, you may be testing ``module load`` for module file that comes first in ``MODULEPATH``.

-To use this feature properly, it is best to use this with one module tree at a time.
+You may specify additional module trees using ``BUILDTEST_MODULEPATH`` for module testing.

+If you want to test all modules that were detected by ``spider`` utility, use the option ``buildtest module loadtest --view all``.
+This will test all modules retrieved by spider utility.

+By default, buildtest will only test modules that are installed in one of the subdirectories of ``BUILDTEST_MODULEPATH``.
+This can be tweaked by by using the option ``buildtest module loadtest --view``.

 Module Trees Operation
 -----------------------